Community Bulletin Board - Fulton County Expositor

 ACT auditions

-ACT will audition for its upcoming production of “The Lion, the Witch and the Wardrobe” on Tuesday, April 9, beginning at 6:30 p.m., and on Saturday, April 13, beginning at 9:30 a.m., at Giffey Hall in Ridgeville Corners.
+ACT will audition for its upcoming production of “The Lion, the Witch and the Wardrobe” on Saturday, April 13, beginning at 9:30 a.m., at Giffey Hall in Ridgeville Corners.
 No preparation necessary; everyone reads from the script.
 Attach recent photo to audition form.
 Show dates July 11-14.
 For questions, contact Steve Van Sickle at 419-445-0391 or visit actdramaduo@yahoo.com.

 Email dcoehrs@aimmediamidwest.com to submit items electronically.
 For Tuesday editions, submit before Friday noon.
 For Thursday editions, submit before Monday noon.
 Include a phone number and name.